 Congressional Caucus on Special Districts

 NSDA will advocate for creating a Congressional Caucus on Special Districts.
-The caucus would serve as a dedicated platform to educate lawmakers and federal agencies about the unique challenges and essential functions of special districts across the nation.
+The caucus would serve as a dedicated platform to educate lawmakers and federal agencies about the unique challenges and essential functions of special districts and the communities they serve across the nation.

-Water Infrastructure for Firefighting

-NSDA will advocate for new programs and the expansion of existing ones to help special districts plan or improve water infrastructure for fire suppression.

-Additional Priorities to Monitor and Report
+Additional Issues to Monitor and Report

-Public Finance

-NSDA supports efforts to reinstate or expand public financing tools that can help special districts secure essential project funding.
-This includes advocating for the reauthorization of Build America Bonds, the expansion of private activity bonds, the restoration of advance refunding bonds, and the protection of the tax-exempt status of municipal bonds.
+Administrative Functions:

+NSDA will continue to monitor and report on policies, rules, and regulations that directly impact the administrative management of special districts.
+In the near term, NSDA will watch Occupational Safety and Health Agency rulemaking and the Americans with Disabilities Act (ADA) updates.

 Cybersecurity

-NSDA supports federal programs and policies designed to bolster cybersecurity resilience.
+NSDA supports federal programs and policies designed to bolster cybersecurity resilience through support and not through unfunded mandates.
 This includes advocating for initiatives that enhance threat detection, prevention, and response capabilities; promote best practices for data protection and privacy; and facilitate access to federal resources and training programs.

 Infrastructure

-NSDA strongly supports the reauthorization of the Infrastructure Investment and Jobs Act to ensure that essential funding continues for a broad spectrum of critical infrastructure projects.
+NSDA supports the reauthorization of the Infrastructure Investment and Jobs Act and equitable inclusion of special districts as eligible entities to ensure that essential funding continues for a broad spectrum of critical infrastructure projects.
 A robust reauthorization would enable ongoing improvements to water and wastewater systems, strengthen transportation networks, expand broadband access, and enhance energy resilience.

+NSDA will broadly support and promote programs aimed at strengthening water infrastructure, conservation efforts, groundwater recharge, recycling, and storage solutions, and specifically water infrastructure for firefighting.
+Additionally, NSDA will advocate for sound policies and strategic investments to address challenges facing drought-impacted communities, major river basins, and vital watersheds.

 Permitting Reform